Cray-HPE/csm-hotfixes/casmrel-630-psp-hotfix/README.md

-# Shasta CSM 1.4 Security Regression
+# Shasta 1.4 Security Regression

 The Shasta 1.4 contains a security regression related to container access controls relative to the underlying host.
 Specifically, this regression has resulted in the removal of one of the components used to enforce these access controls: Pod Security Policies.
 The risk related to this regression is the potential for privileged access to the underlying host in the event of a user breaking out of a given container running on the kubernetes worker, or a service running in the management plane having operationally dangerous dimensions that would otherwise be blocked by the Pod Security Policies.
 This regression is the result of a combination of events related to two changes as laid out below: